Human services queensland

 HDAA is considerably experienced with assessment of the diverse range of Queensland service providers under both Phase 1 and Phase 2 of the HSQF and now with services that are transitioning to the National Disability Insurance Scheme (NDIS).

 What is the HSQF?

 The HSQF is the consolidation of standards used with Human Service organisations in Queensland.
 Initially the HSQF applied to Disability Service providers and then included Licensed Child Safety Services.

 In 2015 the scope of the HSQF broadened to include Community Service Organisations (as well as Disability and Child Safety Services).
-The Human Services Quality Framework current version is V4.1 and details all services in the scope, plus a few exceptions.
+In early 2019 the HSQF broadened further to also include Queensland Heath funded community mental health services.
+The Human Services Quality Framework current version is V5 and details all services in the scope, plus a few exceptions.

 The HSQF Certification cycle is for three years with a mid-point surveillance assessment on site (at 18 months) and is designed on a continuous improvement framework to support service providers with quality improvement.

 The standards of the HSQF are the Human Service Quality Standards (HSQS).

 HDAA provides a supportive and developmental approach to assessments for the HSQS.
 The key features working with HDAA through the assessment process are shown here.

 We welcome the opportunity to meet with you and discuss how HDAA can assist your service with assessment to the HSQS.

 Scope of the HSQF